 These scholarships—endowed by the generous support of former faculty, with the contributions of family and friends in the names of Bill and Millie Bowers, Les H. Brune, Charles Hosking, Max and Myrna Kele—are designed to help deserving students have an opportunity to succeed in their university studies and, perhaps in their turn, to support future generations.

-Vita Activa Award for Exemplary Student Accomplishment in Public History & Service
+Vita Activa Award for Exemplary Student Accomplishment in Public History and Service

 Vita activa means the ideal of an engaged life.
 In the Renaissance, it was understood that virtuous citizens should be public-spirited and that the cultivation of knowledge would inspire participation in worldly affairs rather than withdrawal into a cloistered life of study, the vita contemplativa.
 Other notions of duty to the public good—the self-evident propriety of community-minded action by informed, humane, and conscientious selves, and the significance of recognizing and honoring such behavior—can be found in many societies around the world.
 A quick survey of the meaning of other overlapping terms (for example, agape, altruisme, praxis, ren, sadaqah, and ubuntu), reveals this widespread attention to the value of public service.

 The Vita Activa Award is designed to recognize an outstanding senior History major at Bradley University who has not only achieved a high standard in the classroom but has a record of accomplishments in public history and extracurricular activities.
 The nature of these accomplishments will be varied and might include participation and office holding in student groups, volunteer activities, internships, public speaking, and presentations of research.